Assessing core content in deep and meaningful ways is hard enough.

 Explore the Report

-Read an introduction to "Part C: Redesigning the Learning Experience for the MyWays Competencies” to dive into the two shifts and five assessment strategies more deeply.
+Read "Part C: Redesigning the Learning Experience for the MyWays Competencies” to dive into the two shifts and five assessment strategies more deeply.

 Take the Next Step

 Are you ready to do more with these ideas?
-Use the tools in "Exercise 3: Map your assessment design to the MyWays competencies."
+Use the tools in "Exercise Four: Map your assessment design to the MyWays framework."